GUNN IMS

 to find out if applications are still being accepted.

-5. All course participants must ensure that their inoculations for Hepatitis B and A are current and you will be required to sign a course waiver.
+4. All course participants must ensure that their vaccinations for Hepatitis B and A are current and you will be required to sign a course waiver.
 The waiver will be sent to you along with your reminder to pay the balance of your fees approximately one month before the course start date.
 Your signed waiver MUST be received before the start of the course.

 Fees and Registration